garyjohnson/garyjohnson.github.io/_posts/2019-02-17-new-project.markdown

 ![feather nrf52832](../../images/button01/nrf.jpg)
 <br>
 <br>
-So that's the plan!
-A bluetooth button that can run my tests and has an internal battery with USB charging.
+So that's the plan -- a bluetooth button that can run my tests and has an internal battery with USB charging.
 <br>
 <br>
 ![button sketch](../../images/button01/button-sketch.jpg)